PostHog/posthog.com/contents/docs/features/cohorts.md

 <br />

-Currenly, our time filtering for cohorts has 3 options, but we are working to [expand this functionality](https://github.com/PostHog/posthog/issues/199).
+Currently, our time filtering for cohorts has 3 options, but we are working to [expand this functionality](https://github.com/PostHog/posthog/issues/199).

 <br />